GoogleCloudPlatform/compute-video-demo-chef/README.md

 Chef server.

 This demo will assume that you *are* using a Chef Server.
-Therefore, the special instance attributes will be set.
+Therefore, the special instance attributes in the demo recipe will be set.

 ## Google Cloud Platform Project